novalabsxyz/devdocs/blockchain/tokens.md

 **HIP 15/17 and change to Beacon-only PoC, hex density-based reward scaling**

 The Helium Community [has approved HIP 15](https://github.com/helium/HIP/blob/master/0015-beaconing-rewards.md) and [HIP 17](https://github.com/helium/HIP/blob/master/0017-hex-density-based-transmit-reward-scaling.md).
-This changes proof-of-coverage (PoC) from multihop to beaconing, and rewards based on hex-denstiy.
+This changes proof-of-coverage (PoC) from multihop to beaconing, and rewards based on hex-density.
 {% endhint %}

 ## The Helium Token